-The Management Company, respectively the Investment Manager, is authorised to seek advice, at its own or the Company's expenses, for managing the investment of the Company's assets, for one or several Sub-Fund(s), from any person or corporation which consider appropriate (hereafter referred to it may as "Investment Advisor(s)"), it being understood that the Board of Directors respectively the Investment Manager will remain entirely liable for acting under such advice unless in the event of any established wilful misconduct and gross disregard on the part of the Investment Advisor.
-The Board of Directors, respectively the Investment Manager, shall not be bound to act, purchase or sell securities, by any advice or recommendation given by the Investment Advisor.
+The Management Company, as Investment Manager or, as applicable, a Delegated Manager, is authorised to seek advice, at its own or the Delegated Manager's expenses, for managing the investment of the Company's assets, for one or several Sub-Fund(s), from any person or corporation which it may consider appropriate (hereafter referred to as the "Investment Advisor(s)"), it being understood that the Management Company or, as applicable, the Delegated Manager will remain entirely liable for acting under such advice unless in the event of any established wilful misconduct and gross disregard on the part of the Investment Advisor.
+The Management Company or, as applicable, a Delegated Manager shall not be bound to act, purchase or sell securities, by any advice or recommendation given by the Investment Advisor.

-The Investment Advisor shall advise the Board of Directors, respectively the Investment Manager of the Company on a day-to-day basis and subject to its overall control and responsibilities.
-Based on this advice, the Board of Directors, respectively the Investment Manager, will purchase and sell securities, in other words manage the Company's portfolios.
+The Investment Advisor shall advise the Management Company or, as applicable, the Delegated Manager on a day-to-day basis and subject to its overall control and responsibilities.
+Based on this advice, the Management Company or, as applicable, the Delegated Manager will purchase and sell securities, in other words manage the Company's portfolios.

-The Company or the Investment Manager, as the case may be, will pay the fees of the Investment Advisor (if any) it may appoint from time.
+The Management Company or the Delegated Manager, as the case may be, will pay the fees of the Investment Advisor (if any) it may appoint from time.

-9. DISTRIBUTORS AND NOMINEES
+9. DISTRIBUTORS AND FINANCIAL INTERMEDIARIES

-In its capacity as Management Company, Sycomore Asset Management may decide to appoint nominee distributors to assist in the distribution of the Company's shares in countries where these may be promoted.
-It may be that some nominee distributors do not offer all the Sub-Funds, categories or classes of shares to their customers.
-The customers concerned are advised to contact their nominee distributor for further information in this respect.
+In its capacity as Management Company, Sycomore Asset Management may decide to appoint financial intermediaries/distributors to assist in the distribution of the Company's shares in countries where these may be promoted.
+It may be that some financial intermediaries/distributors do not offer all the Sub-Funds, categories or classes of shares to their customers.
+The customers concerned are advised to contact their financial intermediary/distributor for further information in this respect.

-Sycomore Asset Management, 14, avenue Hoche, F-75008 Paris, France shall be appointed distributor.
+Sycomore Asset Management, 14, avenue Hoche, F-75008 Paris, France shall act as distributor (the "Distributor").

-Nominee and distributor agreements may be concluded between the Company, Sycomore Asset Management and the various nominees/distributors providing for the delegation of this function to sub-distributors.
+Financial intermediary/distributor agreement(s) may be concluded between the Company, the Distributor and the various financial intermediaries/distributors providing for the delegation of this function.

-In accordance with the nominee and distributor agreements, the nominee shall be recorded on the shareholders' register and not the customers who have invested in the Company.
-The terms and conditions of the nominee and distributor agreement shall stipulate, among other things, that any customers who have invested in the Company through a nominee may at any time demand that the shares subscribed through the nominee be transferred into their name, subsequent to which the customer shall be recorded on the shareholders' register under their own name as soon as transfer instructions are received from the nominee.
+In accordance with the financial intermediary/distributor agreement(s), the financial intermediaries/distributors shall be recorded on the shareholders' register and not the customers who have invested in the Company.
+The terms and conditions of the financial intermediary/distributor agreement(s) shall stipulate, among other things, that any customers who have invested in the Company through a financial intermediary/distributor may at any time demand that the shares subscribed through the financial intermediary/ distributor be transferred into their name, subsequent to which the customer shall be recorded on the shareholders' register under their own name as soon as transfer instructions are received from the financial intermediary/distributor.

-Shareholders may make subscriptions directly with the Company without having to subscribe through a distributor/nominee.
+Shareholders may make subscriptions directly with the Company without having to subscribe through a financial intermediary/distributor.

-Shareholders that have subscribed through a nominee/distributor may consult the relevant nominee/distributor agreement at the Management Company's registered office and at the offices of the Administrative Agent and of the nominee distributor, during normal office hours.
+Shareholders that have subscribed through a financial intermediary/distributor may consult the relevant financial intermediary/distributor agreement(s) at the Management Company's registered office and at the offices of the Administrative Agent and of the financial intermediaries/ distributors, during normal office hours.

-If a nominee is appointed, it must apply the prevention of money laundering procedures as described in chapter IV.
+If a financial intermediary/distributor is appointed, it must apply the prevention of money laundering procedures as described in chapter IV.
 "1.
 The Shares - B Fight against Money Laundering".

-The distributors are allowed to delegate all or part of their functions and powers with the written authorisation of the global distributor.
+The distributors are allowed to delegate all or part of their functions and powers with the written authorisation of the Distributor.

-The nominees may not delegate their functions and powers, in whole or in part.
+The financial intermediaries may not delegate their functions and powers, in whole or in part.